AGNC Equity, Diversity and Inclusion Sub-Committee

 • Champion the needs of the underserved, both within the workforce and patient groups to make their voices heard.

-• Liaise with other bodies about EDI matters, including BSGM and GCAB.
+• Liaise with other bodies about EDI matters, including BSGM and GCRAB.

 • Work in line with the values of the AGNC.